Manually install Fairphone OS for the Fairphone 2

 2. Your new display stays black

-You will use a computer to download a ZIP archive and load the needed file onto the Fairphone 2.
-The user data will not be erased.
-If you want or need to do so, please refer to the article how to return to factory settings.
+- The user data will not be erased.
+If you want or need to do so, please refer to the article how to return to factory settings

-- Prerequisite: On GNU/Linux systems, you need to install the fastboot tool, usually available through your package manager.
+- You need to install the fastboot tool, usually available through your package manager

 - Download the ZIP archive below to your computer: